In the beginning it’s easy to feel excited for a better life balance. SO exciting!! Isn’t it?!

-The harder it is the better.
+The harder it is the better says the ego.

 Here is your chance to align with your true self to maintain that life balance.

-Take a step back right now.
 Take a deep breath and let the universe know that you’re welcoming life balance into your life and ask the universe to show you how it looks like for you?

-And then let it go.
+And then let it all go for a moment.